Sandra as a Racingdiva

 In 2011, she had a new car, a Clio RS 197 run by the Day V Tech team.
 This time, she was not among the frontrunners, with only one podium finish and a fastest lap to her name.
 The podium was a third place at Assen.

-For 2012, Sandra has joined forces with some old friends and rivals in the Dutch Racingdivas team: Sheila Verschuur, Paulien Zwart, Liesette Braams and Gaby Uljee.
+For 2012, Sandra joined forces with some old friends and rivals in the Dutch Racingdivas team: Sheila Verschuur, Paulien Zwart, Liesette Braams and Gaby Uljee.
 Their car was a Clio.
 Their first major race together was the Dubai 24 Hours, in which they finished 39th, fourth in class.
+The team was Sandra's own idea.

 For the rest of the year, the Racingdivas undertook fundraising and media work together, but did not have enough budget for a full racing season.
 Sandra entered two rounds of the Dutch Clio Cup, and scored enough points for 19th overall.